chicagopcdc/c3dc_etl/etl/ccdi/README.md

   harmonized data file created by the ETL script.
 Can also be a local file path.
 For example `https://raw.githubusercontent.com/chicagopcdc/c3dc_etl/main/schema/schema.json` or `/path/to/schema.json`
 * `STUDY_CONFIGURATIONS`: Required.
 A string-ified list of objects, with one configuration object per study.
-  * `study`: The unique name or identifier for this study configuration object.
+  * `study`: Required.
+The unique name or identifier for this study configuration object.
 This value must be unique within the list of study configuration objects.
 For example `phs002430`.
   * `active`: Optional.
 Boolean string (`True` or `False`, default `False`) that indicates whether this configuration object and the transformations specified within will be processed (`True`) or ignored (`False`).
   * `transformations_url`: Required.
 String specifying the location of the file containing the transformations